 If you are not sure how to verify the SHA-512 hash of the file that you downloaded or uploaded, you can use this in-browser file hasher.
 This will calculate the hash without uploading.

-The Data Center is responsible for creating and maintaining the CHEAR Ontology—a common vocabulary for use in the CHEAR program.
+The Data Center is responsible for creating and maintaining the HHEAR Ontology—a common vocabulary for use in the HHEAR program.
 The Ontology is evolving with the program and will connect to best-in-class existing vocabularies, thus facilitating the integration of data from multiple studies.
-The Data Center assists PIs in applying the Ontology to their studies.
-Services include:

-Facilitating the mapping of variables from data dictionaries into terms consistent with the CHEAR Ontology
+Facilitating the mapping of variables from data dictionaries into terms consistent with the HHEAR Ontology

-Incorporating the study's data into the CHEAR Ontology to support collaborative research across the CHEAR consortium, including pooled analyses from cohort studies participating in CHEAR
+Incorporating the study's data into the HHEAR Ontology to support collaborative research across the HHEAR consortium, including pooled analyses from health research studies participating in CHEAR and HHEAR

 Developing methods and services for comparing similar variables from different data dictionaries, starting with very basic mappings of equivalent terms and moving into more sophisticated analyses of relationships among variables

-Providing tools and services to manage the CHEAR Ontology evolution
+Providing tools and services to manage the HHEAR Ontology evolution